Siomermin/Siomermin/README.md

 - 🔭 I’m currently focusing on **developing full stack applications.**

-- 🌱 I’m currently learning **NodeJs and PHP along with TypeScript.**
+- 🌱 I’m currently working with **NodeJs and PHP along with TypeScript.**

 - 📫 How to reach me **fermingonzalez011@gmail.com**